bborja/modd/README.md

 				&darr; <a href="http://box.vicos.si/borja/modd2_dataset/MODD2_annotations_v2_rectified.zip">MODD2 Ground Truth Annotations (for rectified and undistorted images)</a><br>
 				&darr; <a href="http://box.vicos.si/borja/modd2_dataset/MODD2_USVparts_masks.zip">MODD2 Masks of Visible Parts of the USV</a><br>

-<b>Evaluation Scripts for Obstacle Detection in a Marine Environment</b>
+# Evaluation Scripts for Obstacle Detection in a Marine Environment

 We use performance measures inspired by Kristan et al. [3].
 The accuracy of the sea-edge estimation is measured by mean-squared error and standard deviation over all sequences (denoted as &mu;<sub>edg</sub> and &sigma;<sub>edg</sub> respectively).
 The accuracy of obstacle detection is measured by number of true positives (TP), false positives (FP), false negatives (FN), and by F-measure.
 ```